HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: Burnout Prediction Problem

 \subsection{Data}

-The data used in this work were collected from 88 intern and resident physicians in Internal Medicine, Pediatrics and Anesthesiology at the Washington University School of Medicine, BJC HealthCare and St Louis Children’s Hospital During the data collection phase from September 2020 through April 2021, all participants consented (IRB\# 202004260) to provide access to their EHR-based \textit{activity logs} and complete \textit{surveys} every month.
-Please see Appendix Section \ref{sec:more_details_of_data} for more details of the dataset.
+The data used in this work were collected from 88 intern and resident physicians in Internal Medicine, Pediatrics and Anesthesiology at the Washington University School of Medicine, BJC HealthCare and St Louis Children’s Hospital During the data collection phase from September 2020 through April 2021, all participants consented (IRB\# 202004260) to provide access to their EHR-based \textit{activity logs} and to complete \textit{surveys} every month.